 If you’ve ever marveled at Yngwie Malmsteen, Jason Becker or Marty Friedman and thought that you’d never get to that stage in a million years … don’t give up!

 They aren’t robots with a programmed ability to place every finger perfectly and pick cleanly at a million miles per hour right from the beginning.

 Like us, they’re human and need to learn guitar techniques the same way we do.
-One of the favourite techniques of neo-classical players like Yngwie, Friedman and Becker is sweep picking.
-In this lesson, we will break this technique down systematically and show you step by step instructions to mastering it.
+One of the favorite techniques of neo-classical players like Yngwie, Friedman and Becker is sweep picking.
+In this lesson, we will break this technique down systematically and show you step by step instructions for mastering it.

 If you only stick to using alternate picking and the usual fretting techniques, you will be limited by the speed and complexity of notes you can play.